areuschel/Income-Expenditure/README.md

 #### Pros and Cons of sparse PCA

-🚀 Pros - reduces noise, increases interpretability of the individual principal components
+**Pros** - reduces noise, increases interpretability of the individual principal components

-⛓️‍💥 Cons - oversimplifies the principal components
+**Cons** - oversimplifies the principal components

 #### First, is this data sparse?